hashicorp/vault/website/source/docs/audit/socket.html.md

 # Audit Backend: Socket

-The `socket` audit backend writes to a TCP or UDP socket.
+The `socket` audit backend writes to a TCP, UDP, or UNIX socket.

 ## Format